PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed archiveJob to propagate the result of downstream jobs to JEDI
+  * removed direct LFC dependence
   * fixed brokerage for analysis with nightlies
   * changed checkBanUser to update DN
   * added jobSubStatus